Rangers go deep twice to back Minor in 4-2 win over A's | WHIZ News

 Adrian Beltre had a pair of RBI singles to help the Rangers end a six-game losing streak to the A’s.
 Jurickson Profar added two hits.
 Elvis Andrus singled and scored after going hitless in his previous 12 at-bats.

-Stephen Piscotty had an RBI double for Oakland.
-The A’s entered the day tied with Houston for first place in the AL West.
+Stephen Piscotty had an RBI double for Oakland, which fell one game behind first-place Houston in the AL West.

 Minor (10-6) was crisp while striking out four and walking one in his most effective start in nearly two months.
 The lefty, who was scratched from his scheduled start last Friday because of back stiffness, allowed only two runners and faced the minimum through six innings.
 Both runners were erased on double plays.